 Immersions are experiences that allow students to learn more about a community, immerse themselves in a culture, and understand the implications of social issues.
 One part of the immersion experience offers Loyola community members an opportunity to spend academic breaks (winter, spring, summer) immersed in a community (locally, domestically, and internationally).
 Students engage in dialogue and reflection about justice and what it means to be an Ignatian Citizen.

-- In-depth preparation, education, and team bonding prior to the immersion
+- In-depth preparation, education, and community building

-- Daily reflection activities and group dialogue during the immersion experience
+- Reflection activities and group dialogue

 Baltimore And National Immersions International Immersion

 Immersion Peer Facilitator Role

 The Immersion Peer Facilitator role is a leadership opportunity in collaboration with the faculty/staff/administrator Immersion Mentor(s).
 Together, these roles support participants in their immersion experience.
 The peer facilitator and mentor work closely with the CCSJ or Campus Ministry Assistant Director to plan and implement immersion opportunities that promote local, domestic and global engagement.